-For most of ChatGPT’s life, OpenAI insisted that ads were not on the roadmap.
-That position quietly cracked through 2025, and in 2026 it shattered.
-ChatGPT now carries paid ads.
-There is a self-serve Ads Manager.
-There is CPC bidding.
-There is a pixel and a Conversions API.
-There are named adtech partners and a leadership hire whose entire job is to monetize the consumer surface.
+For most of ChatGPT’s life, OpenAI kept saying ads weren’t on the roadmap.
+That changed slowly through 2025 and then broke wide open in 2026.
+ChatGPT Ads are now live.
+There’s a self-serve Ads Manager.
+There’s CPC bidding.
+There’s a pixel and a Conversions API.
+There are named adtech partners and a leadership hire whose entire job is to monetize the consumer side of the product.

-If you sell anything to anyone, this is the most important new ad channel since TikTok.
-And because almost no marketer has hands-on reps yet, the smartest move you can make in Q2 and Q3 is to go from “I have heard about this” to “I have a campaign live.”
+If you sell anything to anyone, ChatGPT Ads is the most important new ad channel since TikTok.
+Almost no marketer has hands-on reps yet, which means the smartest move you can make in Q2 and Q3 is to go from “I’ve heard about this” to “I have a campaign live.”
 This guide is built to get you there.

 OpenAI began testing inside the U.S. for logged-in adult users on Free and Go plans in late 2025 and confirmed the move publicly on January 16, 2026.
 The next four months were a steady drumbeat of platform maturity:

-OpenAI is targeting roughly $2.5 billion in ad revenue in 2026 and a long-term goal of $100 billion by 2030.
+OpenAI is targeting roughly $2.5 billion in ChatGPT Ads revenue in 2026 and a long-term goal of $100 billion by 2030.
 Annualized ad revenue is reported to have already crossed $100 million.
-That is not “experiment” money.
-That is “this is now a core revenue line” money.
+That isn’t “experiment” money.
+That’s “this is now a core revenue line” money.

-Why OpenAI is doing this (and why it matters for the auction)
+Why OpenAI is doing this (and why it matters for the ChatGPT Ads auction)

-Three things matter here.
+A few things are driving it.
 First, OpenAI burned roughly $8 billion in cash in 2025.
-Compute costs for frontier models are not coming down fast enough to justify a free consumer product without subsidization.
-Ads are the only realistic way to keep a free tier alive at the scale ChatGPT now operates.
-Second, Fidji Simo — formerly CEO of Instacart, now OpenAI’s CEO of Applications — was hired specifically to build the consumer business and the monetization layer on top of it.
+Compute costs for frontier models aren’t coming down fast enough to justify a free consumer product without subsidization.
+Ads are the only realistic way to keep a free tier alive at the scale ChatGPT now operates at.
+Second, Fidji Simo (formerly CEO of Instacart, now OpenAI’s CEO of Applications) was hired specifically to build the consumer business and the monetization layer on top of it.
 Third, ads are an inventory game.
 The more weekly active users ChatGPT has, the more attractive the auction becomes, and ChatGPT is one of the largest consumer products on earth.

-The takeaway for marketers: this is not a tentative pilot.
+The takeaway for marketers: this isn’t a tentative pilot.
 The flywheel is running.
 Bids you place over the next two quarters are going to set early benchmarks, and the platform is hungry for performance advertisers.
-CPMs at launch were quoted in the $60 range and have already drifted down toward $25 as inventory expanded — which is exactly why CPC bidding launched in April.
-OpenAI knows that performance buyers will not stay on a CPM-only product, and the recommended starting CPC range right now sits around $3 to $5 per click.
+CPMs at launch were quoted in the $60 range and have already drifted down toward $25 as inventory expanded, which is exactly why CPC bidding launched in April.
+OpenAI knows performance buyers won’t stay on a CPM-only product, and the recommended starting CPC range right now sits around $3 to $5 per click.

 Ads appear at the bottom of a ChatGPT response when the conversation has commercial intent and a relevant product or service is available.
-They are visually separated from the organic answer and clearly labeled as sponsored.
-They cannot interrupt mid-answer, cannot rewrite the model’s response, and cannot appear at all inside conversations on restricted topics — health, mental health, and politics are explicitly fenced off.
+They’re visually separated from the organic answer and clearly labeled as sponsored.
+They cannot interrupt mid-answer, cannot rewrite the model’s response, and cannot appear at all inside conversations on restricted topics.
+Health, mental health, and politics are explicitly fenced off.

 There are three creative formats live or in testing today:

 This is the part most marketers get wrong on first read.
-OpenAI Ads is not a Meta-style behavioral targeting product.
-It is closer to Google than to Facebook, which is exactly how Fidji Simo has been describing it: an intent-based system, not a profile-based one.
+ChatGPT Ads is not a Meta-style behavioral targeting product.
+It’s closer to Google than to Facebook, which is exactly how Fidji Simo has been describing it: an intent-based system, not a profile-based one.
 The auction matches an ad to a conversation primarily on three axes:

 - Topic of the current conversation